Le Marais Paris: Best Things to See, Eat & Do (2026)

 Traditional French Bistros

 For those looking to experience classic French cuisine in a charming and intimate setting, Le Marais is home to several excellent bistros.
-Le Petit Fer à Cheval, with its horseshoe-shaped bar, is a beloved institution where you can enjoy a coffee or a traditional dish in a cozy, vintage atmosphere.
+Le Petit Fer à Cheval, with its horseshoe-shaped bar, is a beloved institution. you can enjoy there a coffee or a traditional dish in a cozy, vintage atmosphere.
 Not far, Le Colimaçon offers a warm, rustic dining experience with hearty French dishes like duck confit and foie gras.
 Le Trésor, nestled on a quiet street, combines a romantic ambiance with refined French classics.
-While Le Hangar, on your way to enter Anne Franck garden, is a hidden gem known for its relaxed setting and excellent seasonal dishes.
+While Le Hangar, on your way to enter Anne Franck garden, is a hidden gem proposing excellent seasonal dishes.

 Jewish Food & Falafel Spots